Hepatitis A Virus Test

 Positive results mean that hepatitis A antibodies were found.
 Results are

 No hepatitis A virus (HAV) antibodies are

 You may need more tests to find out if you have a present, active infection or

 a past, resolved infection.

-antibodies are found if you have an active infection.
+antibodies are found if you have an active or a recent infection.
 IgM antibodies usually

 show up in the blood as early as 2 weeks after you become infected with HAV,

 when symptoms of hepatitis A are present, and last for a few months after